 Nigeria imports food it has the land and climate to grow abundantly.
-The FS Initiative is changing this by connecting African farmers with organic seed networks and cooperatives that bypass exploitative supply chains.
+The FS Initiative is changing this by connecting African farmers with organic seed networks and cooperatives.

 Africa is a continent of extraordinary agricultural potential.
 Nigeria alone has over 79 million hectares of arable land — yet the nation spends billions annually importing food commodities it has every capacity to produce.